Rich Communication Services: Software support

 Samsung Electronics was one of the first major device original equipment manufacturers (OEMs) to support the RCS initiative and it commercially launched RCS capable devices in Europe in 2012 and in the United States in 2015.
 Following the launch of the new RCS Universal Profile specification, Samsung supported it on new devices since 2017 in its stock Messages app.
 In December 2020, Samsung updated its One UI Messages app to also allow users to opt into RCS using Google's Jibe backend instead of carriers in certain regions.

 The Samsung Messages client brands the RCS capability as chat features, and displays Enter chat message in the message box.
-Starting in 2024, Samsung Messages is no longer coming preloaded on Galaxy phones sold in the United States market in favor of Google Messages.
-In January 2025, Samsung Messages was removed from the Google Play Store while remaining functional for existing users, however since then development has resumed and RCS capability re-added.
+Starting in 2024, Samsung Messages was no longer coming preinstalled on Galaxy phones sold in the United States in favor of Google Messages.
+In January 2025, the app was removed from the Google Play Store while remaining functional for existing users.
+However, development later resumed and RCS capability was re-added.
+Samsung Messages was subsequently discontinued in the United States on July 6, 2026, for devices running Android 12 and later, with Samsung directing users to migrate to Google Messages.

 Mobile phones running Android with Google Play Services support RCS with its native messaging app, Google Messages, beginning with Android Lollipop.
 In June 2019, Google announced that it would begin to deploy the RCS on an opt-in basis via the Messages app.
 This service was compliant with the Universal Profile and hosted by Google Jibe if the carrier does not provide RCS, which is also known as the Google Guest program.
+Google began the discontinuation of Google Guest in 2025.
 Before 2023, the Google Messages app branded RCS communication as Chat, before it was renamed to RCS to be clearer.
 In March 2024, it was reported that Google was "silently" blocking RCS on rooted Androids.

 Other Android powered devices such as Huawei's HarmonyOS in China also support RCS through native messaging clients (EMUI version 8.1+).

 In June 2024, Apple announced that support for RCS would be added to the Messages app in iOS 18; as with SMS, RCS is displayed with green message bubbles and buttons, although an RCS indicator is displayed in the message composer text field. iOS 18 launched with support for RCS in September 2024.